go-external-config/go/README.md

 Several locations can be specified under a single `config.import` key.
 Locations will be processed in the order that they are defined, with later imports taking precedence.

-> Profile resolution doesn't happen for import.
-The example above would import direct resource `my.properties` and will not pick-up `my-<profile>.properties` variants.
+> Profile resolution does not happen for import.
+The example above would import direct resource `my.properties` and no `my-<profile>.properties` variants.
 Directory import is not supported.

 ## Importing Extensionless Files